osslab-pku/llm_compliance/README.md

 # LiCoEval

-This repository contains benchmark data associated with the paper "[LiCoEval: Evaluating LLMs on License Compliance in Code Generation](https://arxiv.org/abs/2408.02487)".
+This repository contains benchmark data associated with the paper "[LiCoEval: Evaluating LLMs on License Compliance in Code Generation](https://arxiv.org/abs/2408.02487)" accepted at ICSE'2025.

 Recent advances in Large Language Models (LLMs) have revolutionized code generation, leading to widespread adoption of AI coding tools by developers.
 However, LLMs can generate license-protected code without providing the necessary license information, leading to potential intellectual property violations during software production.